What does Drugged Driving mean in Michigan?

-- If a person operates a vehicle while impaired or intoxicated and causes the death of a police officer, firefighter, or other emergency response personnel parked on the side of the road with their lights activated, the person could face felony charges with up to 20 years in prison, a fine of $2,500 to $10,000, or both.
-In addition, the vehicle may be forfeited or immobilized.
+Even worse is a drugged or intoxicated driver that kills a firefighter, police officer, or other emergency responder parked on the side of the road with their lights activated.
+This crime could lead to felony charges with imprisonment of up to 20 years, a fine of $2,500 to $10,000, or both.
+Again, this person may also face vehicle forfeiture or immobilization.

-Beyond increased fines and time behind bars, there are also other sanctions through the Secretary of State that may apply as well.
-These could include driver’s license points, driver’s responsibility fees, and license restrictions, suspension or revocation.
+Habitual offenders will face increased penalties from the court and sanctions from the Secretary of State.
+These may include points on a driver’s license, driver’s responsibility fees, and license restrictions, suspension or revocation.

 Medical marijuana can sometimes complicate drugged driving laws.
 Under the Michigan Medical Marihuana Act (MMMA), it is illegal to drive under the influence of marijuana.
 What’s complicated is that marijuana can stay in the user’s system for a month.
 Technically, it is illegal to drive with a Schedule 1 drug in the user’s body, and marijuana is a Schedule 1 drug.
 Under the law, it doesn’t matter whether or not the driver is impaired – it is illegal just to have a Schedule 1 drug in their system.

 Luckily, a marijuana user does not have to wait an entire month for the drug to leave their body so that they can drive.
 Now, medical marijuana users can drive with the marijuana metabolite in their body.

 It is still illegal for them to drive with the active marijuana ingredient in their body.
 In other words, it is illegal to drive under the influence of marijuana, but it is not illegal to drive with the residue of marijuana in the user’s system – so long at the marijuana is legal.